 The eighteenth and nineteenth districts are not appropriate for women and children after dusk.
 The streets in these arrondissements are not safe, you should avoid La Chapelle, Port de Clignancourt as well as Porte de la Villette.
 The exceptions are Montmartre and Pigalle because these are safe to pass through at night and day.

 However, it is imperative to note that you should not go alone if you are a tourist.
-This environment is sex-filled, and there are sex toys and other related items on display at the shops in the area; therefore, it will not be appropriate for families and kids.

 Saint-Michel and Île de la Cité

 Saint-Michel and especially areas closer to the rue de la Huchette is mainly filled with people from different parts of the world and locals.
 The area is characterized by poor quality crepe restaurants, tacky gift shops, and gyro houses.
 It is a crowded area, and it can be quite unsafe at night or in the evening when the traffic of people moving from one point to another is exceptionally high.